What are the admission requirements?

 How can I submit my application for admissions to the MScBM Programme?

 Applications can be submitted online or in person to the Office of Graduate School (Room 904, 9/F, Academic and Administration Building, Baptist University Road Campus, HKBU) or by mail to the above office.

 Is the admission interview mandatory?

-Yes, shortlisted candidates will be invited to attend admission interviews.
-Teleconferencing will be conducted for selected overseas applicants.
+Yes, shortlisted candidates will be invited to attend admission interviews online.

 Do I need to take GMAT?